rockettheme/docs/Docs/joomla/templates/dominion/demo_module_6.md

 ![][demo]

-This area of the front page is an article.
+This area of the front page three articles.
 Articles appear within the **Mainbody** area of the front page.

 Turning on Mainbody Content
 -----